oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/locations.md

 - Backroom: Mirrored panel opens on bell pattern; coin under glass warms at eleven; ledger hums at XII.
 - Rafters Crawlspace: Rope to bell can be jammed; view slit over floor; dust and hot iron smell.
 - Secrets & Clues: Bell-ward binds luck to time/place; ledger entries resolve into mirror-binding notes at the toll.

+## [S03] River Stir: Eléonore’s Bone Barge (The Whisperer’s Lair)
+- Overview: A creaking barge stitched from coffin boards and ribs, drifting between Stirland towns under night fog.
+- Key Features: Raven cages, a portable perfume still (reliquary), mirrored censer for “shadow aspect” rites.
+- NPCs: Eléonore; two veiled attendants; a Morr-ordained ferryman unwillingly bound.
+- Hooks: Debate her “shadow aspect” doctrine (social combat); seize the still; rescue the ferryman.

+## [S03] Perfume Still of Ysabeau (Parravon Hinterlands)
+- Overview: A buried grotto where the family perfume still hums with ancestor-scent; flowers bloom and wither in breaths.
+- Key Features: Amber vials that warm near corpses; saint-glass windows that show no reflection; scent-wards.
+- NPCs: Apparition of Ysabeau; perfumers’ guild interlopers; a priest of Morr investigating.
+- Hooks: Bottle a boon or bane; placate Ysabeau; decide whether to sanctify or destroy the still.

 ## [S04] Parravon Proper
 - Overview: Clifftop duchy of wind and hawks; nobles duel with words before swords